Which of the following statements is not true?

 For a non-musical lover of solitude and quietude like me, this was a powerful practice.
 We all have our own unique sound and vibration.
 There is a palpable sense of personal truth and authenticity when you tune into yours.
 Yoga asana practice helps us tune into our physical body, pranayama to our breath, and mantra to our voice.

-If you want to explore these tools of transformation, join me for Yoga Pause, Wednesdays 4:30 – 5:45 pm in June, then 6:15 – 7:30 pm in July and August.
-See this link for details and contact me with any questions or to schedule a one-on-one private session.
+If you want to explore these tools of transformation, join me for Yoga Pause, Wednesdays 6:15 – 7:30 pm.
+Contact me with any questions or to schedule a one-on-one private session.

 Thanks for reading.
 Before moving on with your day, let’s pause for one more OM….

 A few resources for more info on mantra:

 - Sacred Sound: Discovering the Myth and Meaning of Mantra and Kirtan by Alanna Kaivalya